 In current operations LVNL is facing traffic demand well above the declared capacity on daily basis.
 Regulations are put into place to counter these Schiphol inbound traffic peaks.
 As such safety and orderly handling of traffic are ensured.
 With the increase in traffic, the delay caused by these regulations has increased as well.
 In 2017 Amsterdam Airport generated 13.8% of all European airport arrival ATFM delay (ATFM stands for Air Traffic Flow Management).
-According to the Network Manager, Schiphol Airport is one of the most congested airports in Europe and its generated delay has the largest impact on the network.1 ATFM delays are a problem for the aviation business mainly for the airline operators.
-Delays increase airline operating costs (cost of ATFM delay is around €80-€100 per minute2) and it disrupts airline operations (including reactionary delay).
+According to the Network Manager, Schiphol Airport is one of the most congested airports in Europe and its generated delay has the largest impact on the network.1 ATFM delays are a problem for the aviation business mainly for the airline operations (including reactionary delay).
 Furthermore delays can disrupt airport operations (need for use of less environmentally preferable runways, gate planning, planning of ground handling, etc.).
 Finally the use of ATFCM-measures (regulations) decreases the planning flexibility of the European Network (due to the increased issuing of CTOT's).